thunderbird89/esf/stories/story-david-v-goliath.md

 Lieutenant Torres checked his communicator again.

 > "Currently accelerating through Mach 15 and climbing.
 They'll reach deployment velocity in approximately eight minutes.
 At that speed the Russian air defense systems won't even register them as aircraft.
-At those speeds, radar signatures become... ambiguous."
+Air around them turns to plasma from friction and compressive heating alone, radar signatures become... ambiguous."

 Petrenko stared at the eastern sky, where the last traces of plasma contrail were fading into the darkness.
 Somewhere out there, five machines that had looked so mundane on the hangar floor were now traveling at speeds that turned them into weapons of physics itself.

 > "How long until target impact?"

 > "About 13 minutes from launch," Torres replied.
-"The Auroras will decelerate to engagement speed about two minutes before reaching the target area, deploy their Stiletto missiles, confirm target destruction, and return to base."
+"The Auroras will decelerate to engagement speed once they reach the target area, deploy their Stiletto missiles, confirm target destruction, and return to base."

 > "Total mission time?"